 Some questions you may have for us:

 We focus more on positive outcomes and less on time frames, while still remaining sensitive to the financial and emotional sacrifices being made by the family.
-A student and her family are finished with treatment when they have been on the Interdependence Phase for at least two weeks.
+A student and her family are finished with treatment when they have been on the Interdependence Phase for at least four weeks.
 Average completion time for attaining Interdependence Phase is between 10 and 12 months, although it can take longer.

-Your first step is to contact us by calling 888.317.3958.
+Your first step is to contact us by calling 855.712.7612.
 We can then send you an application to complete.
 Our administrative team then approves your daughter to come.
 We have found it helpful for parents to come to our facility to tour and meet our staff.
 We realize this may not be possible due to the urgency to place immediately.
 The last step would be to make financial arrangements and schedule the admission date for your daughter.

 Students may not contact anyone whom you do not permit them to contact.
 As a parent, you provide us with an approved mailing list and an approved calling list of the people that your daughter may contact.